Table of Contents

 - Avoid passing near equipment that could create interference (motors, drives...).

-The Gateway is itself connected via its Ethernet interface to the 4G Router equipped with a multi-operator SIM card to allow remote meter reading.
+The Gateway is itself connected via its Ethernet interface to the 4G Router equipped with a multi-operator SIM card to allow remote reading of the meters.

-The standard Climkit offer bundles the necessary elements for system operation: hardware equipment, software features, as well as services related to the setup.
+The standard Climkit offer includes the elements necessary for the system's operation: hardware equipment, software features, as well as services related to the setup.

 All hardware is provided preconfigured to simplify installation and ensure proper communication of the meters.